Thomas A. Loftus

 Thomas Adolph Loftus (born April 24, 1945) is a retired American diplomat, educator, and Democratic politician from Dane County, Wisconsin.
 He was United States Ambassador to Norway from 1993 through 1997, during the presidency of Bill Clinton, served as an advisor and representative of the World Health Organization, and most recently was a member of the University of Wisconsin Board of Regents, retiring in 2011.
+He is also the author of the award-winning memoir, "Mission to Oslo: Dancing with the Queen, Dealmaking with the Russians, Shaping History" (Little Creek Press, 2024).

 Prior to his diplomatic service, he was the 70th speaker of the Wisconsin State Assembly (1983-1991) at the culmination of a 14-year career in the Wisconsin Legislature, and was the Democratic nominee for Governor of Wisconsin in the 1990 election.

 Early life and education

 Tom Loftus was born in Stoughton, Wisconsin, on April 24, 1945.
 He was raised and educated in Dane County, graduating from Sun Prairie High School in 1963.
 He served in the United States Army for two years in the midst of the Vietnam War before returning to his education in Wisconsin.
 He received his bachelor's degree from the University of Wisconsin-Whitewater in 1970, and immediately went on to complete his Master of Public Policy and Administration at the University of Wisconsin-Madison in 1971.

 Loftus became involved in politics with the Democratic Party of Wisconsin from an early age, and went to work as a legislative aide in the Wisconsin State Assembly immediately after completing his education.
 For two years, he was an administrative aide to Assembly speaker Norman C. Anderson.
 In the spring of 1976, he worked as a campaign organizer for Mo Udall during his unsuccessful campaign for the Democratic nomination for the presidency.